astronomer/docs/astro/runtime-release-notes.md

 Astro Runtime 11.5.0 includes same-day support for Apache Airflow 2.9.2.
 Airflow 2.9.2 contains a number of bug fixes including:

-- Resolved a bug where valid DAGs that worked in Airflow 2.8.x and had tasks with outlets with specific URIs stopped working depending on how the URI was formatted [(#39670)](https://github.com/apache/airflow/pull/39670)
+- Resolved a bug where valid DAGs that worked in Airflow 2.8 and had outlet datasets with specific URIs stopped working depending on how the URI was formatted [(#39670)](https://github.com/apache/airflow/pull/39670)
-- Fixed a bug affecting the webserver's static file caching, improving performance and response in the Airflow UI. [(#39345)](https://github.com/apache/airflow/pull/39345)
 - Resolved an issue where the object storage XCOM backend did not serialize correctly, causing custom XCOM backends to sometimes fail. [(#39313)](https://github.com/apache/airflow/pull/39313)

 For more information, see the [Apache Airflow release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-9-2-2024-06-10).